xoofx/markdig/src/Textamina.Markdig.Tests/Specs/PipeTableSpecs.md

 c no d</p>
 ````````````````````````````````

 The number of columns in the first row determine the number of columns for the whole table.
-Any extra columns delimiter `|` are converted to literal strings instead
+Any extra columns delimiter `|` for sub-sequent lines are converted to literal strings instead:

 ```````````````````````````````` example
 a | b